Central Air Conditioner Prices

-When contacting a local HVAC dealer about central air conditioner prices, be wary of those who are willing to give a quick quote over the phone.
+When contacting a local HVAC dealer about central air unit prices, be wary of those who are willing to give a quick quote over the phone.
 Every home and every homeowner is different, so every job will have unique pricing based on the technician’s expertise.
-Carrier has a nationwide network of highly qualified, independent dealers who can assess your home’s requirements, discuss your comfort preferences and deliver options for central air installation costs.
+Carrier has a nationwide network of highly qualified, independent dealers who can assess your home’s requirements, discuss your comfort preferences and deliver options for installing central air conditioning.
 To contact a dealer near you, go to the Carrier HVAC Dealer Locator page.

 - Find out How Do Air Conditioners Work

 - Learn about Air Conditioner Service